maxdickinsondev/REPOSITORY-API-REACTJS/README.md

 - Axios (para as requisições com a api)
 - API do GitHub

- ASSISTIR AO VÍDEO NO YOUTUBE: https://youtu.be/TloUKBbJM6A
+ ASSISTIR O VÍDEO NO YOUTUBE: https://youtu.be/TloUKBbJM6A